Precipitation: Ice pellets

-Ice pellets or sleet are a form of precipitation consisting of small, translucent balls of ice.
+Ice pellets ("sleet" in US usage) are a form of precipitation consisting of small, translucent balls of ice.
 Ice pellets are usually (but not always) smaller than hailstones.
 They often bounce when they hit the ground, and generally do not freeze into a solid mass unless mixed with freezing rain.
 The METAR code for ice pellets is PL.

 Ice pellets form when a layer of above-freezing air exists with sub-freezing air both above and below.
 This causes the partial or complete melting of any snowflakes falling through the warm layer.
 As they fall back into the sub-freezing layer closer to the surface, they re-freeze into ice pellets.
 However, if the sub-freezing layer beneath the warm layer is too small, the precipitation will not have time to re-freeze, and freezing rain will be the result at the surface.
-A temperature profile showing a warm layer above the ground is most likely to be found in advance of a warm front during the cold season, but can occasionally be found behind a passing cold front.
+A temperature profile showing a warm layer above the ground is most likely to be found in advance of a warm front during the cold season.